OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 </div>
 ```

-Now, let’s remove the background colors we used to test our two container `<divs> (.TodoList, .TodoBar)`.
+Now, let's remove the background colors we used to test our two container `<divs> (.TodoList, .TodoBar)`.
 Their styles should now look like the following:

 ```css
 .TodoBar {